When my critics started telling me You're not injecting your dependencies

 Dependency Injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
 Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
 The pattern ensures that an object or function that wants to use a given service should not have to know how to construct those services.
 Instead, the receiving "client" (object or function) is provided with its dependencies by external code (an "injector"), of which it is not aware.

-This matches the example COPY program.
+This matches Uncle Bob's COPY program.
 There are several ways in which a client can receive injected services:

 While the RADICORE framework does contain code which injects dependencies (Models) into a client (Controller or View), it has a particular implementation which I have not seen documented anywhere else.
 That implementation is the subject of this article.